 Expressing your skills is a vital part of your resume; it is your skills that cause you to stand out among the pile of resumes in front of them.
 The most impressive skills should be under your most recent employment to show that you have grown and developed as a worker.
 Another place where you can show your skills is under a profile section.

-This ad shows that they need someone who is accurate, so you want to use words like detail oriented, focused, diligent, and conscientious.
-Be sure to use these key words either in your skills section or within your profile.
+This ad shows that they need someone accurate, so you want to use words like detail-oriented, focused, diligent, and conscientious.
+Be sure to use these keywords either in your skills section or within your profile.

-You also need to tell them if you have experience looking at blueprints, schematics, designs, as well as electronic files and spreadsheets.
-This would go under the skills section, or if applicable, in the work history section.
+You also need to tell them if you have experience looking at blueprints, schematics, designs, as well as electronic files and spreadsheets, which would go under the skills section, or if applicable, in the work history section.

-Finally, they mentioned you will be trained; so other good things to note is that you are teachable and a quick learner, as well as work well with others.
-These are good things to show under an objective or profile, as well as skills section.
-Good key words include quick and eager learner, ambitious, energetic, and intelligent.
+Finally, they mentioned you would be trained; so other good things to note are that you are teachable and a quick learner, as well as work well with others.
+These are good things to show under an objective or profile, as well as the skills section.
+Useful keywords include quick and eager learner, ambitious, energetic, and intelligent.

 - Check for spelling or grammatical errors.

 - Take a look at the layout.
-Make sure that it is uniform, professional, and simple.
+Make sure that it is uniform, professional, and straightforward.

 - Check for spelling or grammatical errors a second time.

 - Have someone look over it for you.
-Often, they will see things that you will overlook, due to having stared at it for hours.
+Often, the prospective employer will see things that you will overlook due to having stared at it for hours.

 If it is clean of spelling and grammatical errors, print, deliver, and begin preparing for the interview that will hopefully follow.

 Your resume is what will open doors to new employment.
-It is important that it looks professional, neat, and free of mistakes.
+It must look professional, neat, and free of mistakes.
 First impressions are lasting impressions.
 Make sure you impress from the beginning, so you stand out amongst the rest.